ouspg/CryptoCourse/1.Encryption_and_randomness/README.md

 ## Environment

-You should have access into Linux/Unix environment to be able to complete Task 3.
+You should have access to the Linux/Unix environment to be able to complete Task 3.

 The course virtual machine is suitable.